How do all these degrees of freedom relate to the distribution of molecular energy?

 Degree of Freedom of Diatomic MoleculesAlthough it’s tempting to assume only three degrees of freedom exist for all “particles,” such is not the case for even so simple a particle as diatomic hydrogen gas.

-Consider how diatomic hydrogen adds two more varieties of degrees of freedom, rotational and vibrational.
+Consider how diatomic hydrogen adds two more varieties of freedom, rotational and vibrational.

 Rotational Degrees of FreedomThe standard model for diatomic molecules portrays them like a dumbbell with a stiff spring – this represents the atoms with the chemical bond in between the atoms.
 The translational motion of these molecules can still be described by three degrees of freedom.

-We must acknowledge, however, that the “dumbbell” can rotate in space as it travels, adding two degrees of freedom.
+We must acknowledge, however, that the “dumbbell” can rotate in space as it travels, adding two more degrees.

 Vibrational Degrees of FreedomBut what are vibrational degrees of freedom?
 How may we visualize them?
 Since the bond resembles a rigid spring, at least to a reasonable degree, that “spring” can be stretched or compressed along the axis of the spring (or bond).
-By visualizing rapid stretching-compressing-stretching-compressing, the reader can understand why these degrees of freedom are termed “vibrational.”
+By visualizing rapid stretching-compressing-stretching-compressing, the reader can understand why this form of freedom is termed “vibrational.”

 Why do we say, “these degrees” – plural – rather than “this degree” – singular?
 Because if one atom vibrates in one direction, the other atom can either vibrate in the same direction, or in the opposite direction.
-This may seem odd, because we have chosen the spring model.
-However, in our discussion of degrees of vibrational freedom, we go beyond the concept of the rigid spring.
+In our spring model, the spring may be rigid, yet it can slightly stretch and contract.

 And so, the total degrees of freedom describing the motion of a diatomic molecule is not three, for translation only, but seven: two degrees for rotation and two for vibration (some sources, e.g. Charles Kittel, cite only one vibratory degree of freedom kinetically, but include an equivalent amount of energy said to represent a potential energy contribution).